 Divided by property value = 0.8

-X 100 to obtain percentage - 80%LTV
+X 100 to obtain percentage - 80% LTV

-There are a number of things that can affect the maximum LTV a lender is willing to offer you, and these tend to be circumstances that make you a higher risk borrower, for example:
+There are a number of things that can affect the maximum LTV a lender is willing to offer you, and these tend to be those circumstances that would make you a higher risk borrower, for example:

 Being an older borrower, or nearing retirement age